Office of Emergency Management

 Tampa has an established an Emergency Operations Center (EOC) that hosts more than 75 representatives from an assortment of local government and non-profit organizations to assist in meeting these objectives.
 The Tampa EOC enables the efficient use of city personnel and other agencies to perform multiple tasks, coordinate emergency management activities, and continue to provide city government functions before, during, and after disasters strike.
 The EOC supports field response operations by collecting and sharing important information about the disaster and coordinates resource requests among local, state, and federal governments, as well as private organizations.

 Plan, Train, Exercise, and Execute

-In order to effectively mitigate against, respond to, and recover from disasters and large scale citywide events, the City of Tampa develops various plans as a blueprint to act.
-Once plans are developed, OEM works the community to train individuals on their roles and responsibilities during various types of incidents (i.e., hurricane, active shooter, infrastructure failure, etc.) Annually, that training is put into action through drills and exercises so it becomes "second-nature" when its time to act during a crisis.
+In order to effectively mitigate against, respond to, and recover from disasters and large-scale citywide events, the City of Tampa develops various plans as a blueprint to act.
+Once plans are developed, OEM works with the community to train individuals on their roles and responsibilities during various types of incidents (i.e., hurricane, active shooter, infrastructure failure, etc.) Annually, that training is put into action through drills and exercises so it becomes "second nature" when it's time to act during a crisis.

 Recovery and Assistance